 An important factor behind the increase in inflation in 2000 and 2001 has been import price development, in particular oil price and exchange rate movements.
-The euro devalued against the US-Dollar continuously after the start of EMU in 1999, resulting in a decline of around 25% (see figure 1).
-Whether the dispersion of inflation within the euro area is only due to diverging business cycles or whether the higher inflation is an equilibrium phenomenon due to the working of the Balassa-Samuelson effect is undecided.
+The euro depreciated against the US-Dollar continuously after the start of EMU in 1999, resulting in a decline of around 25% (see figure 1).
+Whether the dispersion of inflation within the euro area is only due to diverging business cycles or whether the higher inflation is an equilibrium phenomenon due to the working of the Balassa-Samuelson effect is undecided9.
 Additionally, the oil price shock certainly has hit the Member States of Euroland asymmetrically, as will be demonstrated in chapter 3 when investigating the economic impact of the first external shock.
 The world oil price which is still denominated in US-Dollars increased from 11 \$/barrel in the first quarter of 1999 to a peak of 30.3 \$/barrel in the third quarter of 2000.
-The terrorist attack on the World Trade Center on September 11, 2001 only very shortly accelerated the oil price which plummeted afterwards in view of a drastic demand shortage because of the recessions in the USA and in Europe.
-In figure 2 the actual development of the world oil price since 1996 is confronted with a "smoothing" of the price development since 1999.
+The terrorist attack on the World Trade Center on September 11, 2001 only very temporarily accelerated the oil price rise and prices plummeted afterwards in view of a drastic demand shortage because of the recessions in the USA and in Europe.
+In figure 2 the actual development of the world oil price since 1996 is contrasted with a "smoothing" of the price development since 1999.
 This implies an oil price increase over this period of around 30%.
 As a consequence, energy prices contributed somewhat more than half of the 2.1% rise in overall HICP inflation in the euro area in 1999-2001 (see ECB, Monthly Bulletin, June 2001, p.
 37; see also EU, 2001a, p.
 45).

-Although there are many concepts to calculate "core" inflation (see ECB, 2001a for an overview), the most prominent and widely used method is that which extracts the most volatile components of overall ("headline") HICP inflation.
+Although there are many concepts to calculate "core" inflation (see ECB, 2001a for an overview)10, the most prominent and widely used method is that which extract the most volatile components of overall ("headline") HICP inflation.
 Excluding unprocessed food and energy, the so defined "core" HICP inflation (see ECB, Monthly Bulletin, June 2001, p.
 37) was below the ECB target of 2% (see figure 3) and around one percentage point lower than "headline" HICP inflation (see ECB, 2001a, p.
 58).
-Such or similar reflections are undertaken
+Such or similar reflections are undertaken by the ECB in its context of the "second pillar" of monetary strategy via a broadly based assessment of the outlook for price developments.
+As will be argued in this paper, the concentration on "core" instead of "headline" HICP inflation would have optimized monetary policy and resulted in a better overall economic outcome in the EU - at least in the period 2000-2001.